flsouto/htform/README.md

 ```

 ### Processing form submission
-Processing a form is all about populating the form with data sent over a request and calling the `process` method
+Processing a form is all about populating it with incoming data and calling the `process` method.
-in case there is a flag indicating that the form has been sent.
-Check out the following example:
+It is also good practice to check if a flag is present indicating that the form has been sent.
+Check this out:

 ```php
 <?php